tjfontaine/cloudnative/distributed-systems-management/container-orchestration/database/MySQL_Operator_Intro.md

   name: my-app-db
   namespace: mysql-cluster
 ```
-As in the example above, this definition tells Kubernetes that you want a MySQL Cluster named "my-app-db" and the MySQL Operator installed on your Kubernetes cluster tells Kubernetes how to take care of the rest.
+In the example above, this definition tells Kubernetes that you want a MySQL Cluster named "my-app-db" and the MySQL Operator which you have installed on your Kubernetes cluster (we'll go over how to install it later) tells Kubernetes how to take care of the rest.

 The MySQL Operator is aware of [MySQL Group Replication](https://dev.mysql.com/doc/refman/5.7/en/group-replication-replication-technologies.html), which means it knows how to spin up multiple MySQL instances and connect them into a group.
 In a group, actions that happen on one instance of MySQL, also happen on other instances in the same group.
 This keeps the whole group in sync, and provides reliable redundancy in case one MySQL instance should go down.
 This can be accomplished by creating a "Primary" cluster, where only one instance of MySQL can receive writes, or by creating "Multi-Primary" cluster where all nodes can receive writes.
 Multi-Primary clusters are more complex and are generally recommended only for advanced MySQL users.
 The MySQL Operator makes use of group replication alongside [MySQL InnoDB clustering](https://dev.mysql.com/doc/refman/5.7/en/mysql-innodb-cluster-introduction.html) to create highly available MySQL clusters within Kubernetes.